TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

 At Truly Scrumptious Early Years Nursery we aim to ensure that all people working with children are suitable to do so and we are therefore extremely vigilant when recruiting new staff to join our team.

 We are committed to providing the best possible care to our children, and to safeguard and promote welfare of young children.
 The nursery is also committed to providing a supportive working environment for all its members of staff.
-The nursery recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staffs who share this commitment.
+The nursery recognises that, to achieve these aims, it is of fundamental importance to attract, recruit and retain staffs who share this commitment.
 Truly Scrumptious will follow a strict safeguarding procedure to protect all children and young people in our care and expects all staff and volunteers, students and agency staff to share this commitment.

-Applicants will then be contacted either by email, letter or phone to let them know if they have been successful in reaching the next stage, a face to face interview.
+Applicants will then be contacted either by email, letter or phone to let them know if they have been successful in reaching the next stage, a face-to-face interview.

 Candidates that are invited along to an interview and asked to bring with them: